sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 {% endhighlight %}

-In the above code snippet, we are creating a directive called "MyDirective" with "[validateOnBlur]" as the selector.
-Which means, to use this directive declare "validateOnBlur" as an attribute on that element.
+In the above code snippet, we are creating a directive called `MyDirective` with `[validateOnBlur]` as the selector.
+Which means, to use this directive declare `validateOnBlur` as an attribute on that element.
 Like this:

 {% highlight html %}
 <input name="date" type="text" validateOnBlur />
 {% endhighlight %}

-Next, we want to listen to the "focus" and "focusout" events on the "input" element.
-For this, we use ["@HostListener"](https://angular.io/docs/ts/latest/guide/attribute-directives.html) decorator.
+Next, we want to listen to the `focus` and `focusout` events on the `input` element.
+For this, we use [`@HostListener`](https://angular.io/docs/ts/latest/guide/attribute-directives.html) decorator.
 We will get into the implementation of these event handlers later.

 So, that's the overview of our directive.
 Simple, isn't it?

-Now, let's move on to our user form which I have implemented in "AppComponent" component.
+Now, let's move on to our user form which I have implemented in `AppComponent` component.

 ## Usage of Validation on Blur directive